The Fatal Equilibrium: Plot

-Biographical Background and publication
+Background

 Marshall Jevons is a fictitious crime writer invented and used by William L. Breit and Kenneth G. Elzinga, professors of economics at Trinity University, San Antonio and the University of Virginia, respectively.
 It was Breit's notion to write a mystery novel in which an amateur detective uses economic theory to solve crimes.
 Elzinga was enthusiastic about his colleague's idea and not only encouraged him to proceed but also decided to take an active role in writing the book.
 Over the next twenty years, on top of their academic schedules, Breit and Elzinga co-authored three mystery books featuring Harvard economist-sleuth Henry Spearman.
 The first Henry Spearman Mystery, 'Murder at the Margin, came out in 1978, and was followed by The Fatal Equilibrium (1985) and A Deadly Indifference (1995).

 When, in 1978, after a three-year collaboration, the two economists' first foray into crime fiction was eventually published by Thomas Horton and Daughters, there was no indication on the book cover as to the true identity of the authors.
 Rather, Elzinga had concocted a fanciful biography of Marshall Jevons which read: